IFM-molecular-simulation-group/HierGO/README.md

 | --ordered\_tiles | None | Keep the input order of the tiles | N/A |
 | --pbc | None | Keep periodic boundary conditions, otherwise buffer distance of 10 Angstroms is added | N/A |
 | --outfile | Filename | Naming the output of the file (default is stich.pdb) | --outfile tile\_stitch.pdb |

+*Warnings:*
-### Warning: 1.
-When adding oxygen to the product, the oxygen will be located at the edges first.
+1. When adding oxygen to the product, the oxygen will be located at the edges first.
-### 2. The code may fail if you trying to make too great adjustment to the total oxygen contents.
+2. The code may fail if you trying to make too great adjustment to the total oxygen contents.
 For example, an adjustment of 1-2% should be fine.
-### 3. Manually check the geometry for questionable atoms.
+3. Manually check the geometry for questionable atoms.
 If they occur, remove them.

 ## Step 5: Remove atoms
 `python3 ../Scripts/remove-atoms.py`